madithappen/openai-linda/README.md

 # ai-linda

-### This program interacts with OpenAI's ChatGPT model to return top-tier responses to the intput provided.
+### This program interacts with OpenAI's ChatGPT model to return top-tier responses to the input provided.
 #### The program accepts STDIN, or input from microphone
 #### The program outputs STDOUT, or sounds to speakers